The Local Government elections took place on Saturday 4 December 2021.

 The case FOR and AGAINST the referendum question is contained below to assist voters in making an informed decision.

 REASONS YOU MAY VOTE YES

 If you're a resident of the City of Ryde, you can check your enrolment details are up to date with the Australian Electoral Commission.

 To find out which Ward you're in, search for you address on our online map or see the PDF maps below:

-To find out more about the election, key dates and to sign up for election reminders, visit the NSW Electoral Commission website.
+To find out more about the election, key dates and to sign up for election reminders, visit NSW Electoral Commission.